 - trauma focused cognitive behavioural therapy (CBT)

-- somatic therapies a form of body-centered therapy that looks at how to reduce the impact of trauma
+- somatic therapies a form of body-centred therapy that looks at how to reduce the impact of trauma

-- antidepressants such as paroxetine, sertraline, mirtazapine, are sometimes used to treat PTSD
+- antidepressants or other medication are sometimes used to treat PTSD

 Other strategies that can help support you;